 At the global level, the IMF’s engagement with CSOs takes a variety of forms, including:

-- Invitations extended by the IMF to contribute to reviews of its policies, by attending seminars or by providing comments to papers posted on its external website;
+- invitations by the IMF to contribute to reviews of its policies, by attending seminars or by providing comments to papers posted on its external website;

-- A Civil Society Policy Forum organized jointly with the World Bank, runs in parallel with the Annual and Spring Meetings of the IMF and World Bank, with sessions covering a wide range of topics, most of them organized by CSOs themselves.
+- a Civil Society Policy Forum organized jointly with the World Bank, which runs in parallel with the Annual and Spring Meetings of the IMF and World Bank.
+Sessions cover a wide range of topics, most of them organized by CSOs themselves.

-The Independent Evaluation Office also maintains regular contacts with CSOs, who have been among the most active providers of feedback, comments, and suggestions to its evaluations.
+The Independent Evaluation Office (IEO) also maintains regular contacts with CSOs, which have been among the most active providers of feedback, comments, and suggestions to the IEO’s evaluations.

 In individual countries, engagement with CSOs takes several forms.
-The IMF Managing Director regularly meets with CSOs when he visits a country.
-Staff surveillance missions make a point of meeting with CSOs-for example, labor organizations and think tanks.
+The IMF Managing Director regularly meets with CSOs when she visits a country.
+Staff surveillance missions make a point of meeting with CSOs—for example, labor organizations and think tanks.
 In the context of program design and negotiations in low-income countries, missions often meet CSOs that are engaged in the consultative process of preparing poverty reduction strategies.
-Resident representatives routinely engage in outreach to CSOs.
+And IMF resident representatives routinely engage in outreach to CSOs.